-Torrenting is a huge part of online life across the world.
-From the latest movies to classic albums, video games, and ebooks, a vast library of entertainment content is being shared via P2P networks at the moment.
+Torrenting is a huge part of online life.
+From the latest movies to classic music albums, video games, and ebooks, a vast library of entertainment content is being shared via P2P networks.

 And all of it comes with huge risks.
-Torrenting isn’t popular among global governments and corporations, especially ones with a vested interest in copyright protection.
+Torrenting isn’t popular among internet service providers, global governments, and corporations, especially ones with a vested interest in copyright protection.

 What should you look for in a good VPN for torrenting?

 Not all VPNs offer what torrenters need.
 Torrenting is a very specific online activity, and some VPNs simply flat-out refuse to optimize their servers to cater to its requirements.
 So be aware of that when choosing a provider.

 Otherwise, here are some key criteria to look for when picking your VPN:

 - Jurisdiction.
 Is the VPN in one of the Five Eyes countries?
 These countries are known to share intelligence and crime data with the US and other countries that are hostile to torrenting.
 So look for VPNs in countries like Switzerland or Panama instead.